 - The Kingdom: A usually small, usually good, sometimes magical kingdom.

 - Micro Monarchy: A tiny country with a monarchy, usually modern and liberalized.

-- People's Republic of Tyranny: The Empire trying to pass itself off as The Federation adopts words implying freedom and democracy in its name.
+- People's Republic of Tyranny: The Empire trying to pass itself off as The Federation.
+Includes in its name words referring to freedom and democracy.